DenathN/rst-preview-pandoc/README.md

 Show the pandoc-rendered HTML markdown to the right of the current editor using `ctrl-shift-e`.

 Live Update scrolls to cursor position when editing.
-You can also toggle scrolling preview together with editor (like StackEdit for example).afdafafadf
+You can also toggle scrolling preview together with editor (like StackEdit for example).